 We list in alphabetical order a good number of these villages and we add a small review of their main attractions.

 In the vicinity of this town (5 kilometers west of the capital of Ribadesella) we can enjoy panoramic views of the coast, with the possibility of going down to a pedral (or pedreru) that is part of the Jurassic coast.
 In the village we discovered a good number of traditional houses, as well as fountains, laundries and drinking fountains; some of them hundreds of years old.
 The palace of the Argüelles stands out, a superb building built in Caravia la Alta and later transferred to this town stone by stone.
-Abeo is the transit point of the Camino de Santiago of the coast.
+Abeo is the transit point of the The Santiago Way of the coast.

 9 km to the Southwest of the caital of the council, is at the foot of the Natural Reserve of the Sierra del Sueve, so it allows a good number of hiking excursions.
 Here we can admire a Palace of the sixteenth century, with a main body in the form of a tower and two lower sides.
 On the façade, the cover with a semicircular arch consists of large voussoirs.

 Located just one kilometer from the town center of Ribadesella, the village extends around the Ardines massif, a geological site that houses the cave of Tito Bustillo and another good number of caverns, like the famous Cuevona.
 In the upper area of the town is the recreational area of La Moría, the most visited in the municipality, with unparalleled views over the estuary of Sella.

 Very close to the Vega beach and the natural monument of Entrepeñes, is located in a meadow at 6 kilometers west of the town of Ribadesella, in an area marked by the spain-fluorine mining.